Lyme Disease Information

 Lyme disease is frequently misdiagnosed

 Lyme disease may mimic multiple sclerosis, lupus, rheumatoid arthritis, fibromyalgia, and chronic fatigue syndrome.

 Flu-like symptoms, fever, aches, fatigue, neck stiffness, memory loss, partial facial paralysis (Bell’s palsy), neurological symptoms.

 Many doctors follow a standard protocol.
 This approach fails to detect up to 50% of cases.
 Email ILADS at firstname.lastname@example.org to find a Lyme Literate

 If not caught in time, can become chronic Lyme disease, a debilitating condition which persists despite antibiotic therapy.

 Protect Your Family.
 View ILADS Educational Videos to learn more about Lyme disease.

 If you’d like to find out more about Lyme disease and the usual co-infections, here are some resources that I believe you will find helpful.

-Watch the movie “Under Our Skin” on Netflix.
+Watch the movie “Under Our Skin” and the sequel, "Under Our Skin 2: Emergence" on Netflix.